- Custom Paper Cores

 Grief (n): deep sorrow, especially that’s caused by someone’s death.

 It’s all around us and is inevitable but we still never think it’s going to happen to someone we know.
 The heartbreak of grief can sometimes seem unbearable, especially to children who have a hard time understanding the “why.”
-Olivia’s House provides a safe haven for children, teens and their families who are grieving the loss of a loved one.
-Their organization remains the first of its kind in the Hanover, York and surrounding areas and continues to help over thousands of children and families at no-cost for over 20 years!
+Olivia’s House provides a safe haven for children, teens, and their families who are grieving the loss of a loved one.
+Their organization remains the first of its kind in the Hanover, York, and surrounding areas and continues to help thousands of children and families at no cost for over 20 years!

 A portion of Yazoo’s $10,000 donation was put to use as a Gold Sponsor for their Walk to Remember event and for their Holly Jolly holiday party at Heritage Hills which helped families face the holidays with grace and confidence.
 We are thankful to have such a wonderful organization in our area to help children and families who are grieving and look forward to continuing our partnership with Olivia’s House!